-Betterment’s core portfolio strategy is based on Nobel Prize-winning research.
-We continually improve the portfolio strategy over time in line with our research-focused investment philosophy.
+We continually improve our portfolio construction methodology over time in line with our research-focused investment philosophy.

 TABLE OF CONTENTS

-Betterment has a singular objective: to help you make the most of your money, so that you can live better.
+Betterment builds investment portfolios designed to help you make the most of your money so you can live the life you want.
 Our investment philosophy forms the basis for how we pursue that objective: Betterment uses real-world evidence and systematic decision-making to help increase our customers’ wealth.

 In building our platform and offering individualized advice, Betterment’s philosophy is actualized by our five investing principles.
 Regardless of one’s assets or specific situation, Betterment believes all investors should:

 - Maintain diversification.